-Doctors order more than 35 million MRIs in the US every year, and most people consider it a pretty routine test.
+Are MRIs overused in medicine?
+Doctors order more than 40 million MRIs in the United States every year, and most people consider it a pretty routine test.
 However, the sound in MRI machines can reach decibel levels beyond that recommended by OSHA when it comes to workplace safety.

-According to the National Institutes of Health, people should not expose themselves to sounds over 85 decibels, and many MRIs produce sounds well beyond this level.
+According to the National Institutes of Health, people should not expose themselves to sounds over 85 decibels, and many MRIs produce sounds in the 65 to 130-decibel range.
+Even worse, an MRI can take anywhere from 10 minutes to an hour, which means a patient could be exposed to dangerously loud noises long enough to cause damage.

 How MRIs Can Affect Hearing